 Bianca King is a single mother to two small children.
 After being laid off during the pandemic, she realized how beneficial a neighborhood day care could be for other parents struggling to find quality, affordable childcare.
 Bianca began watching a few of her neighbors’ children during the workday as she stayed home with her own two children.
 The parents are extremely happy with Bianca’s day care, which provides an intimate and loving setting for their children so close to home.

-Lakeway’s home-business ordinance is unconstitutional.
+Lakeway’s home-business ordinance was unconstitutional.
 The Texas Constitution prohibits overly oppressive laws that burden a person’s economic or property rights.
-Lakeway has no legitimate interest in stopping Bianca from running a day care just because it may annoy some golfers.
+Lakeway had no legitimate interest in stopping Bianca from running a day care just because it may annoy some golfers.

 Home Day Cares Serve a Public Good